ibefrank/FarmConnect/README.md

 # FarmConnect
 ## MY KASMALL PROJECT
 FarmConnect is a modern, cross-platform application built with .NET MAUI (.NET 9) designed to connect farmers and clients, promoting sustainable agriculture and fresh produce access.
 The app features a clean, responsive design with natural, earthy tones to reflect its agricultural focus.
-## Day 1

 ## Features

 - **Cross-Platform:** Runs on iOS, Android, Windows, and macOS.
-- **Modern Login UI:**
-  - Soft green gradient background inspired by nature
-  - Centered, rounded login card for all devices
-  - Email/Username and Password fields (with visibility toggle)
-  - "Remember Me" option
-  - "Forgot Password?" recovery link
-  - Social login buttons (Google, Facebook)
-  - Sign-up navigation for new users
-- **Responsive Design:** Adapts to mobile, tablet, and desktop screens.
-- **Touch-Optimized:** All controls are easy to use on touch devices.

 ## Getting Started

 ### Prerequisites